ME Student & Engineer — University of Michigan

 Teaching Electricity & Magnetism to 50+ students weekly — developing customized learning strategies, structured problem-solving frameworks, and collaborating with faculty to refine instruction.

-• Assessed student understanding and built individualized learning strategies for E&M concepts
+• Assess student understanding and build individualized learning strategies for E&M concepts

-• Designed problem-solving frameworks including force diagram decomposition and misconception targeting
+• Design problem-solving frameworks including force diagram decomposition and misconception targeting

-• Helped students improve exam scores by up to 20% through structured coaching
+• Help students improve exam scores by up to 20% through structured coaching

-• Collaborated weekly with faculty to align teaching materials with course objectives
+• Collaborate weekly with faculty to align teaching materials with course objectives

 Engineering Competencies Demonstrated